CodeForPhilly/clean-and-green-philly/docs/CONTRIBUTING.md

 ### Local setup

 For info on how to get the codebase setup, see the [SETUP](/docs/SETUP) folder, which contains instructions for setting up the front end, back end, and full stack, depending on your interest.
 If you have questions about the process, please ask in the [Slack channel](https://codeforphilly.slack.com/archives/C05H9QBMP96).

-## Quickstart

-To maintain repo organization and protection, merges to main are not allowed.
-All changes must be made through pull requests to the `staging` branch.
-Follow these steps, [example PR](https://github.com/CodeForPhilly/clean-and-green-philly/pull/617) for reference:

-1. Have an assigned issue (e.g. [#646](https://github.com/CodeForPhilly/clean-and-green-philly/issues/646))
-1. Ensure you're up to date with the `staging` branch
-1. Create a new branch
-   - Name it `<github-username>`/`<issue-number>`-`<kebab-case-description>`.
-   - Example: `vimusds/1069-fix-territory-on-mobile`.
-1. Push changes and open PR: Push your commits and open a PR with the template filled in.
-   - Provide clear instructions on how to test/view your changes
-   - Tag the issues you're addressing using `#<number>` in the "Does this close any currently open issues?" section.
-1. Ensure your PR passes all checks.
-If not, resolve the errors and try again.
-1. Tag reviewers: Tag a code approver (see [CODEOWNERS](https://github.com/CodeForPhilly/vacant-lots-proj/blob/main/.github/CODEOWNERS)) for review.

-Once approved and all checks pass, your code will be built in Vercel if it's a frontend change and merged into staging by a reviewer.
-Now you just need to close your issue!

-### Closing your Issue

-To close the issue you worked on, add a comment to the issue tagging the appropriate reviewer(s).

-- Front-End Issues: Tag @paulhchoi and @thansidwell.
-If it involves the map, also tag @brandonfcohen1.
-- Back-End Issues: Tag @brandonfcohen1.

-🎉 Congrats, you finished your contribution!

-### What's next?

-- Design review: The design team will review and eventually merge it into main for deployment.
-- Deploy to prod: A Clean and Green Philly team member will deploy your changes to the production site.

 ## Open an Issue